 The RN program is affordable and with its small class size (15 students) it allows for individual instruction.

 The program admits 15 students per cohort, and the selection process is very competitive.
-Additionally, the program comprises 33 nursing credit hours and takes 18 months to complete.
+Additionally, the program comprises 30 nursing credit hours (plus 15 credit hours of pre-requisites) and takes 3 semsters to complete.

 The following steps must be completed before you are eligible to be considered for admission to the Registered Nursing program:

 - Step 1 - Complete a Donnelly College Application

 - Step 2 - After you are accepted to Donnelly College, complete and submit a Nursing Program Application.

 - LPN license in Kansas (Active) (15 credits)

 - Social Security Number

 - TEAS Test with cut score of 60 or higher

 -Pathophysiology* (3 credits)